JeremyLikness/jeremylikness-blog/content/blog/using-linq-to-query-dynamic-schemaless-cosmosdb-documents/index.md

 </ItemGroup>
 {{</highlight>}}

-The code to create the client is fairly simple.
+The code to create the client is just a few lines of code.
 This instantiates the client and disposes of it when done.

 {{<highlight CSharp>}}
 using (CosmosClient client = new CosmosClient(endpoint, authKey))